tabsyat/render-calico-bpsync-v1/README.md

 draw generation) and a Calico-hosted Tabbycat instance (the public tournament judges/teams interact with).

-Each tab director runs their **own instance** of this tool, on their own Render account, with their own API tokens.
-Nobody else — including the maintainer of this repo — ever sees those tokens.

 ## Deploy your own copy

 1. Click **Deploy to Render** (button below, once this repo is public):